sleekmason/kernel-stable/README.md

 # Kernel-Stable
 Custom kernel for Lilidog from https://www.kernel.org/
-## Made for Lilidog.
 ### This kernel should work for most Debian based systems.

+This is a "Long Term support" kernel suitable for stable Debian. <br/>
+Please note that these images are not patched by Debian to remove non-free items.

+Both the unstable and stable kernel version should provide for various improvements throughout the build.
+Find the unstable version here: https://github.com/sleekmason/Kernel-Unstable

 Features:

 - amd64